whipowill/d2r-mod-reformed/README.md

 I made all stackable items (keys, gems, runes, fragments, shards) where if you cube the stack it will break off one from the stack for you.

 To disable or tweak melee splash damage, open ``mods/reformed/reformed.mpq/data/global/excel/missiles.txt`` and look for row 688 column DH.
-I have this set to ``32`` which means 25% of weapon damage gets splashed (pretty low).
-Changing to ``64`` would mean 50% of weapon damage gets splashed.
+I have this set to ``64`` which means 50% of weapon damage gets splashed (PD2 uses 100%).
+Changing to ``128`` would mean 100% of weapon damage gets splashed.
 Changing to ``0`` would mean the feature is disabled.

 ### Failures